 Northrop Grumman's electro-optical distributed aperture system (EO-DAS) is a feature of the F-35 Joint Strike Fighter.
 But the company is looking for new applications of the system, which comprises six wide-angle thermal cameras that produce a constant, spherical video of the infrared (IR) picture around the aircraft.
 At last month's Navy League show in Maryland, Northrop Grumman demonstrated the use of three EO-DAS cameras to cover a 270 X 90-deg. field of view around a boat.
 (A fourth ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Staring IR Cameras For Ships".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Staring IR Cameras For Ships".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.